 Instructions

-- Season the beef liberally with kosher salt and fresh ground pepper on all sides.
-Sear the beef in the olive oil on all sides.
+- Season the beef generously with kosher salt and fresh black pepper on all sides.

-- Return the beef to the slow cooker bowl along with the onion, carrot, celery, garlic, herbs and bay leaves, beef broth and tomatoes.
+- Add everything to the slow cooker.
+Return the beef (and all the good pan juices) to the slow cooker along with the onion, carrot, celery, garlic, herbs, bay leaves, whole tomatoes, and beef broth.

-- Remove the beef, carrot, and celery.
-Shred the beef, mash the carrot and return them to the sauce.
+- Shred and enrich the sauce.
+Remove the beef, carrot, and celery.
+Shred the beef and mash the carrot into the sauce for extra richness.
 Discard the celery.

 Nutrition